 Mr Jenkins the contractor agreed to drop his tender down to the required £1,224 on condition that the council grant him a month before he starts work and in that time for the council to see that Messrs Watkins move the tram lines and clear the site within that time period.

-On Monday 6th March 1905 the Carnegie Free Library Committee held a meeting in the Council Chambers.
+On Monday 6th of March 1905, the Carnegie Free Library Committee held a meeting in the Council Chambers.
 Mr J. Bloor presiding.
 It was decided to invest the surplus monies in hand, in an institute, should such be constructed in town.
 The committee stated they had £400 in hand.

-In September 1905 it was reported that the free library building was completed and the furnishings were being installed.
-Notices for the post of Librarian and Caretaker were issued.
+In September 1905 it was reported that the free library building had been completed and the furnishings were being installed.
+Notices for the post of librarian and caretaker were issued.

-On Friday 13th October 1905 the South Wales Gazette reported that the Carnegie Free Library Committee had decided to censure or black-out all gambling news in all the papers that were on their stands at the library.
+On Friday 13th of October 1905, the South Wales Gazette reported that the Carnegie Free Library Committee had decided to censure or black-out all gambling news in all the papers that were on their stands at the library.

 The Contractor and Architect.